Universal Spin Models are Universal Approximators in Machine Learning: Abstract

 \section{Abstract}

 One of the theoretical pillars that sustain certain machine learning models are universal approximation theorems, which prove that they can approximate all functions from a function class to arbitrary precision.
 Independently, classical spin models are termed universal if they can reproduce the behavior of any other spin model in their low energy sector.
 Universal spin models have been characterized via sufficient and necessary conditions, showing that simple models such as the 2d Ising with fields are universal.
 In this work, we prove that universal spin models are universal approximators of probability distributions.
-As a consequence, the characterization of the former gives rise to universal approximation theorems for the latter.
-This allows us to derive new proofs of universal approximation theorems for restricted and deep Boltzmann machines, as well as deep belief networks.
+This enables us to leverage the characterization of the former to reveal conditions which are sufficient for universal approximation.
+Deriving universal approximation theorems thus amounts to verifying these conditions, yielding a unified recipe for universal approximation theorems applicable to a wide range of models.
+We explicitly test this recipe for restricted and deep Boltzmann machines, as well as for deep belief networks.
 This work illustrates that independently discovered universality statements may be intimately related, enabling the transfer of results. \keywords{}

 Spin models are essentially generalizations of the Ising model \cite{Is25}.
 They are toy models of complex systems that consist of many interacting, classical degrees of freedom, called spins.
 Their versatile nature has made them amenable for problems not only in physics, but also in computational complexity, biology or the social sciences (see e.g.\ \cite{Re21c} for a list of applications), as well as machine learning.
 In the latter, they give rise to energy based models, such as restricted Boltzmann machines (RBMs) or deep Boltzmann machines (DBMs) \cite{Os19}, where one is interested in the Boltzmann distribution, which describes the behavior of the spin model at thermal equilibrium.
 This probability distribution is parameterized by couplings that represent interactions between spins.
 The learning task consists of finding parameters such that the output distribution in the so-called visible spins approximates a given target distribution.